kcibv/git-tutorial/src/index.md

 - [Learn Git branching](https://learngitbranching.js.org/) an interactive resource for learning Git.
 - [Linus Torvalds & git](https://www.youtube.com/watch?v=idLyobOhtO4) a video of
   Linus Torvald (the creator of Linux and Git) talking about Git at Google.
-If you are a nerd like me, you'll find this also very entertaining.